Undergraduate Course: Introduction to International Relations (SSPS07003)

 On completion of this course, the student will be able to:

-- Demonstrate a critical understanding of the main theories in IR;
+- Demonstrate a critical understanding of some of the main theories in International Relations.

 |Graduate Attributes and Skills